word-sys/puls/README.md

 ```

 ### Build from Source
-To build the portable static binary yourself:
+To build the portable static binary:

 1.  **Dependencies**:
     *   `musl-tools` (Debian/Ubuntu) or `musl-gcc` (Fedora) or `musl` (Arch).